If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Printed pages may be out of date.
 Please check this information is current before using it in your practice.

-Ensuring a safe, stable and loving home when tamariki are living with non-whānau caregivers
+Ensuring a safe, stable and loving home when tamariki or rangatahi are living with non-whānau caregivers

-The primary responsibility for caring for and nurturing tamariki lies with their family, whānau, hapū, iwi and family group.
-If tamariki are in the care of non-whānau caregivers, our plans respond to their specific circumstances and care needs.
+Primary responsibility for caring for and nurturing tamariki and rangatahi lies with family, whānau, hapū, iwi and family group.
+Plans need to respond to the circumstances and care needs of each tamaiti or rangatahi in the care of non-whānau caregivers.

 If there is a commitment or agreement in place for permanent care

-If tamariki are living with non-whānau caregivers, our response needs to consider whether there is an existing commitment or agreement to support permanent care with that caregiver.
+If tamariki or rangatahi are living with non-whānau caregivers, our response needs to consider whether there is an existing commitment or agreement to support permanent care with that caregiver.

 An existing commitment or agreement to support permanent care could take the form of a court plan, a family group conference plan, a plan emerging from a hui ā-whānau or a commitment to fund and support applications by the caregivers for legal orders to support permanent care as an outcome of an agreed process.